José Luis Morales (footballer, born 1987): Levante

-Morales scored his first professional goal on 27 October 2013, the second in the 2–0 victory at FC Barcelona B. He added a further two in 40 competitive appearances during the campaign, helping the Basques to a first-ever promotion to La Liga.
+Morales scored his first professional goal on 27 October 2013, the second in the 2–0 victory at Barcelona B. He added a further two in 40 competitive appearances during the campaign, helping the Basques to a first-ever promotion to La Liga.

 Back to Levante, Morales made his top-flight debut on 30 August 2014, starting in a 3–0 away loss to Athletic Bilbao.
 He scored his first goal in the competition on 4 October, in a 3–3 draw at former side Eibar.

 On 29 May 2015, Morales renewed his contract with the Valencians, signing until 2019.
 He scored 12 times in 2018–19, adding five assists for the 15th-placed team.

 Morales netted 13 goals in 2020–21, establishing himself as Levante's all-time scorer in the top division.
 He repeated the feat the following season (with seven assists), but was not able to prevent relegation.

 Villarreal

-On 24 June 2022, Villarreal CF announced the signing of Morales on a two-year deal.
-On 6 October, he scored a second-half hat-trick as a substitute in the 5–0 home win over FK Austria Wien in the group stage of the UEFA Europa Conference League.
+On 24 June 2022, Villarreal announced the signing of Morales on a two-year deal.
+On 6 October, he scored a second-half hat-trick as a substitute in the 5–0 home win over Austria Wien in the group stage of the UEFA Europa Conference League.

+Morales scored a further three times on 26 November 2023 in the 3–1 league victory against Osasuna, this time as a starter.

+Levante return

+On 5 July 2024, the free agent Morales returned to Levante on a one-year contract.
+He and Roger Brugué led all players in the squad in the first season of his second spell with 11 goals, in a top-flight promotion as champions; in addition, in took part in all 42 league games.